brentgroves/repsys/a_status/linamar_migration.md

 ## summary

-5 of 8 scripts and work tables validated.
-Found several missing procedures in the Azure SQL database that I recreated for our Azure SQL MI.
+- 6 of 8 scripts and work tables validated.
+- Found more missing procedures in the Azure SQL database that I recreated for our Azure SQL MI.
+- We could delete account_activity_summary records after each TB script is set to save a lot of storage space.
+- Created an archive schema to backup hard-to-replace tables.

 ## Azure SQL database changes made

+- Created an archive schema to backup hard-to-replace tables.
+- The last account_activity_summary period was 202501, but the last valid period was 202410.
+When we run this script now, it will update 202505 and 202506 period records, leaving a gap from 202502 to 202504.
+This is ok.
+If we need the 202502 to 202504 account activity records, we will modify the Plex SPROC to pull that date range.

 We need an anchor period from which to start calculating running totals.
-This anchor period must contain account totals from either the beginning of the year or all the way back to the first Plex period at Southfield.
+This anchor period must contain account totals from the beginning of the year or back to the first Plex period at Southfield.

 The Azure SQL database was created from a Linux SQL server backup of an Azure SQL MI backup.
 The last 13-period TB script set ran on the Azure SQL MI before the backup was run in 202501 for 202312 to 202412.